Mckaila/azure-content/articles/active-directory/active-directory-aadconnect-accounts-permissions.md

 AD FS Service Account page, "Use a domain user account option"|AD user account credentials|Domain user|The AD user account whose credentials are provided will be used as the logon account of the AD FS service.

 ### Create the AD DS account
-When you install Azure AD Connect the account you specify on the **Connect your directories** page must be present in Active Directory and have required permissions granted.
+When you install Azure AD Connect, the account you specify on the **Connect your directories** page must be present in Active Directory and have required permissions granted.
 The installation wizard will not verify the permissions and any issues will only be found during synchronization.

 Which permissions you require depends on the optional features you enable.
 If you have multiple domains, the permissions must be granted for all domains in the forest.
 If you do not enable any of these features the default **Domain User** permissions will be sufficient.